-The IRS has created a video web page to assist taxpayers preparing for a small business audit.
-Go to the IRS website at www.irsvideos.gov/audit.
+The IRS has created a video web page to assist taxpayers with various questions.
+Go to the IRS website at www.irs.gov/newsroom/videos.

 Appeals

 If you disagree with the IRS proposed changes, you can appeal the results of the examination in one of the following ways.